anitaRead/travel_bug/README.md

 It uses:
 - [Express](https://expressjs.com/) web framework for Node.js.
 - [Express-Session](https://github.com/expressjs/session) to create sessions to track logged in user.
+- [Express-Handlebars](https://github.com/jneen/express-handlebars) custom block helpers can be defined in the usual express-ive way.
 - [Cookie-Parser](https://github.com/expressjs/cookie-parser) to populate req.cookies with logged in user details.
+- [Country-List](https://github.com/fannarsh/country-list) API for loading in country names
 - [Nodemon](https://nodemon.io/) to reload the server automatically.
 - [Handlebars](https://handlebarsjs.com/) to render view templates.
 - [Mongoose](https://mongoosejs.com) to model objects in MongoDB.